Your skin may not be looking its best right now. And the reason?... Stress.

-An increase in redness and acne, along with excessive dryness and irritation, more fine lines appearing, as well as an uneven skin tone…. are all signs that high levels of stress are taking a toll on your skin.
+An increase in redness and acne, along with excessive dryness and irritation, more fine lines appearing on your face, as well as uneven facial skin tone…. are all signs that high levels of stress are taking a toll on your skin.

 For the most part this is due to an increase in the levels of the hormone cortisol, which is the body’s reaction to stress.

 Yes.
 Stress acne is a very real thing.

 Acne breakouts, red bumps and pimples can be triggered by the increased levels of the hormone Cortisol which rises as a result of stress.

 Feelings of stress can also have a general depressive effect on your body’s immune system.
 If you’re already prone to acne this can make it worse by lowering your body’s ability to fight any inflammation.

 On top of that, stress may be making you ‘comfort eat’ as compensation.
 Comfort foods tend to be high in sugar and fat – which is why they’re comforting, after all! – and more sugar and more fat can both cause acne.
 So try to limit them – or look for healthy options that are also comforting.

 How does an increase in cortisol levels affect my skin?